|Most of you are familiar with the coolant in your lasers --3M

 if you get some of it on your fingers, it is harmless (just wash

-your hands with water, according to 3M).
+your hands with water).

 Here is the description from 3M web site:

 - Heat Transfer Fluids :